ivorscott/blog2/content/posts/2019-12-28-ultimate-go-development-with-docker.md

 Labels allow you to add meta data to your Docker image.

-Next let's define the the current working directory inside the image, so that going forward every subsequent command within the current stage will define under this directory.
-While we are at it we can copy everything relative to where our Dockerfile is located and place it into the image.
+We can copy the api code from our project starter into the docker image so that it will be present inside the container when build the image and run an instance of it.

+We can do this by setting the current working directory to `/api`, which actually represents a path in the container.
+In doing so, every subsequent command will now occur beneath this directory until we change it.

 ```
-WORKDIR /api

-COPY . .
+WORKDIR /apiCOPY . .
 ```

 This has the added effective of moving the entire contents of the project's api folder inside the image.

 If we ever want to ignore some files we can create a `.dockerignore` file, which works exactly the same way as `.gitignore` from git.

+### Go modules

 Before moving to the next stage, since we are using go modules we should pre-load all the module dependencies the api needs.

+[Golang's official blog](https://blog.golang.org/using-go-modules) defines a go module as:

+> a collection of Go packages stored in a file tree with a go.mod file at its root.
+The go.mod file defines the module’s module path, which is also the import path used for the root directory, and its dependency requirements, which are the other modules needed for a successful build.
+Each dependency requirement is written as a module path and a specific semantic version.

-Add the following below the copy command.
+Append the following line.

 ```
 RUN go mod download